raffishquartan/vpt/README.md

 The root of each runner's package will be the `--packagebase`, e.g.: `--packagebase=voltdb.myrunners`.
 The regex suffix is then applied to the stored procedure's package and the first matching group is appended to the package base.

 For example, if the VoltDB stored procedure MyStoredProcedure class was defined in the package  `uk.co.bristlecone.voltdb.datamanip` and `--regexsuffix=uk.co.bristlecone.voltdb.datamanip.(.*)` then the runner's fully qualified classname would be `voltdb.myrunners.datamanip.MyStoredProcedure`.
+Remember to escape globbing characters in the command line parameter.

 If the suffix regex does not match then the runner is placed in `--packagebase`.
 Runner names clashing in this situation is not handled specially.

 ## WrapGen Issues and Future Features